Google Summer of Code 2019 Idea List

 Measurable outcomes:

-Implement NetJSON output in ubus (OpenWRT/LEDE)
+Implement NetJSON output in ubus (OpenWrt/LEDE)

 NetJSON is emerging as a common format to exchange configuration and monitoring information from network devices.
 Year after year it's becoming easier to achieve interoperability between different software packages for networking software.
-Now is time to start implementing NetJSON in a lower level of the stack and the next natural step in that direction is to implement it in ubus (OpenWrt micro bus architecture), which is included by default in OpenWRT, the two linux distributions commonly used with OpenWISP.
+Now is time to start implementing NetJSON in a lower level of the stack and the next natural step in that direction is to implement it in ubus (OpenWrt micro bus architecture), which is included by default in OpenWrt, the two linux distributions commonly used with OpenWISP.

 In this project the student will have to develop ubus API extensions that allow retrieving monitoring informatio in NetJSON format (NetJSON DeviceMonitoring) from ubus.